Mutual Action Plan

 -

-Quale è il buyer true timeline, not il tuo timeline? — Non confondere il tuo close date col loro decision date.
-Chiedi directly: "When does your budget cycle end?
-When do you need per present to your board?
+What's the buyer's true timeline, not your timeline? — Do not confuse your close date with their decision date.
+Ask directly: "When does your budget cycle end?
+When do you need to present to your board?
 When is your busy season?"
-Il MAP deve honor il loro calendar, not il tuo.
-Se non sai il loro constraint, quello diventa il tuo primo action item.
+The MAP must honor their calendar, not yours.
+If you do not know their constraint, that becomes your first action item.

 -